SortableJS/Vue.Draggable/README.md

 Type: `String`<br>
 Default: `'div'`

-HTML node type of the element that draggable component create as outer element for the included slot.<br>
+With this you can tell `draggable` what HTML element type to create as the outer element for the included slot.<br>
-It is also possible to pass the name of vue component as element.
-In this case, draggable attribute will be passed to the create component.<br>
+You can also pass the name of a Vue component, in which case the `draggable` attribute will be passed to the created component.<br>
-See also [componentData](#componentdata) if you need to set props or event to the created component.
+See also [componentData](#componentdata) if you need to set props or events for the created component.

 #### clone
 Type: `Function`<br>